 As a graduate student you will have access to an MS Teams account.
-MS Teams and emails are the most common means of communication between students and staff in addition to the phone numbers above.
+MS Teams and emails are the most common means of communication between students and staff.

 1.3 The Academic Year

 The course lasts three terms and each term lasts eight weeks, from the beginning of October to the end of the following June.
 The University functions throughout the year and as a graduate student you will need to work in vacation as well as in term time (apart from reasonable breaks).